-Paid Family Leave (PFL) is funded by employees' contributions and provides partial wage replacement benefits to eligible Californians who need time off work to care for seriously ill child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner.
-Benefits are also available to parents who need time off work to bond with a new child entering the family by birth, adoption, or foster care placement.
+Paid Family Leave (PFL) is funded by employees' contributions and provides partial wage replacement benefits eligible Californians who need time off work to care for seriously ill child, parent, parent-in-law, grandparent randchild, sibling, spouse, or registered domestic partner.
+Benefits are available to parents who need time off ork to bond with a new child entering the family by birth, adoption, or foster care placement.
+Benefits are also available for eligible Californians who need time off work to participate in a qualifying event resulting from a pouse, registered domestic partner, parent, or child's military deployment to a foreign country.

-Your employer must provide the Paid Family Leave, DE 2511 brochure, to newly hired employees and to each employee who is taking time off work to care for a seriously ill family member or to bond with a new child.
+Your employer must provide the Paid Family Leave (DE 2511) brochure, to newly hired employees and to each mployee who is taking time off work to care for a seriously ill family members, to bond with a new child, or to participate in a qualifying military event.